T4ko0522/T4ko0522/README.md

 export const aboutMe = new Date().getFullYear() - 2008 === 17 ?
 "FPS Gamer" : "Full Stack Engineer";
 /**
 I love Formula 1! 🧡@McLarenF1
- */
+"The main thing is to be yourself and not allow people to disturb you and change you." — Ayrton Senna da Silva */
 ```
 ✅ Currently working as an intern at **muclase**, primarily using GitLab!